This post may contain affiliate links. Please read my disclosure and privacy policy.

 Use the “Manual” or “Pressure Cook” button to cook on high pressure for 50 minutes.
 In my experience, this is the minimum cooking time to get chickpeas tender.

-They might still be slightly on the firmer side with this timing, so if you prefer softer chickpeas, you can set the timer for 60 minutes instead.
+They might still be slightly firmer at this time, so if you prefer softer chickpeas, set the timer for 60 minutes instead.
 The machine will take at least 10-15 minutes to pressurize, so the screen will simply read “On” until then.

 Step 3:

 When the cooking cycle is complete, let the pressure naturally release.
 This usually takes about 15 to 20 minutes.
-If you’re impatient, you can move the steam release valve to the venting position after 15 minutes have passed.
+If you’re impatient, you can move the steam release valve to the venting position after 15 minutes.

 Test a chickpea for tenderness by pressing it against the side of the pot with a fork.
-It should mash easily; if, for some reason, the chickpeas are not as tender as you’d like them to be, you can secure the lid and cook for 10 more minutes.
+It should mash easily; if, for some reason, the chickpeas are not as tender as you’d like, you can secure the lid and cook for 10 more minutes.

-Drain away the cooking water by pouring the chickpeas into a fine mesh strainer.
+Drain the cooking water by pouring the chickpeas into a fine-mesh strainer.
 Then they are ready to use right away.

 Safety Tip